darinz/DL/02_Neural_Network/01_perceptrons.md

 ---

 ## Perceptron Learning Algorithm

+> **Intuition:** The perceptron learns by trial and error.
+If it makes a mistake, it tweaks its weights to be less wrong next time.
+This is the essence of all machine learning!

 The perceptron learning algorithm is a simple, yet powerful, iterative method for finding the optimal weights and bias that allow the perceptron to correctly classify training data.